Probate Q&A Series

 • Equal and Undivided Interest: Each spouse owns the whole property, not a divisible share.
 Neither spouse can sell, mortgage or encumber the property without the other’s written consent.

-• Right of Survivorship: When one spouse dies, ownership automatically passes to the surviving spouse without a court proceeding.
+• Right of Survivorship: When one spouse dies, ownership automatically passes to the surviving spouse without probate.

 • Creditor Protection: If one spouse alone owes a debt, a creditor generally cannot seize tenancy by entirety property to satisfy that debt.